ilikemanish/Sales-Forecasting-Demand-Prediction-Analysis-/README.md

 The dashboard focuses on the required expected analysis:

-- Monthly and Yearly Sales Trends[cite: 1, 5]
+- Monthly and Yearly Sales Trends
-- Product-wise and Category-wise Sales Performance[cite: 1, 5]
+- Product-wise and Category-wise Sales Performance
-- Seasonal Demand Patterns (Peaks and Troughs)[cite: 1, 5]
+- Seasonal Demand Patterns (Peaks and Troughs)
-- Growth or decline in sales over time[cite: 1]
+- Growth or decline in sales over time

 ---